shakhesierfan/Verification-and-Synthesis-of-DTCBFs/Verification_Algorithm/README.md

 ---

-This code has been tested on Ubuntu 22.04 using Python 3.10 (Anaconda) with the required packages installed (e.g., NumPy, PyInterval, Matplotlib, etc.).
+This code has been tested on Ubuntu 22.04 with Python 3.10 (Anaconda) and the required Python packages (e.g., NumPy, PyInterval, Matplotlib, etc.).
+In addition, AMPL with the Couenne solver is required.
+For installation instructions, please refer to the [AMPL Python documentation](https://dev.ampl.com/ampl/python/index.html).

 ## 🔹 Citation